only local school in the village is the Church of England primary, on

 can see how often this bit of the High Street is dug up from the repair

 patches.
-It's like an annual event.
-East Sussex County Council get their
+It's like an annual dodgems event.
+East Sussex County Council

 cables, sewerage or other pipes.
-But, why did they not make provision
+But, why did transport planners not make provision

 for that before?
-It's worse than living in London, traffic wise, but you
+Some say it is worse than living in London, traffic wise, but you

 OFSTED REPORT 2017